Ghosn’s detention puts Japan justice system under microscope

 His case is drawing attention to the criminal justice system in Japan, where there is no presumption of innocence and the accused can be held for months before trial.
 The system, sometimes called “hostage justice,” has come under fire from human rights advocates.

 When a court denied Tokyo prosecutors’ request to detain Ghosn another 10 days on Dec.
 20, it was so unusual that the Japanese media reported he might be released.
 But such speculation was dashed when prosecutors rearrested him a day later on suspicion of breach of trust, tagging on a new set of allegations centered on Ghosn’s shifting personal investment losses of some 1.8 billion yen ($16 million) to Nissan Motor Co.
+On Sunday, a court approved prosecutors’ request to detain him through Jan.
+1.

 But his plight is routine in Japan.
 People have signed confessions, even to killings they never committed, just to get out of the ordeal.